U.S. flag

 Management.

-Treatment of manifestations: Management of orthopedic complications by orthopedist, physiotherapist, occupational therapist, and pain specialist as indicated.
-Joint-friendly exercise, weight management; mobility device as needed; corrective osteotomy by guided growth surgery or valgus osteotomy may be considered in late childhood / adolescence in those with progressive or symptomatic varus deformity, significant coxa vara, triangular fragment in the interior femoral neck, or poor or deteriorating function; exercise and support from nutritionist to maintain healthy weight; psychosocial support; environmental or occupational modifications as needed for short stature with recommendations from occupational therapy as needed.
+Treatment of manifestations: Management of orthopedic complications by an orthopedist, physiotherapist, occupational therapist, and pain specialist as indicated; joint-friendly exercise, weight management; mobility device as needed; corrective osteotomy by guided growth surgery or valgus osteotomy may be considered in late childhood / adolescence in those with progressive or symptomatic varus deformity, significant coxa vara, triangular fragment in the interior femoral neck, or poor or deteriorating function; exercise and support from nutritionist to maintain healthy weight; psychosocial support; environmental or occupational modifications as needed for short stature with recommendations from occupational therapist as needed.

-Surveillance: Annual growth assessment, clinical evaluation for orthopedic manifestations, and psychosocial evaluation.
+Surveillance: Annual growth assessment; clinical evaluation for orthopedic manifestations; psychosocial evaluation.

 Agents/circumstances to avoid: Obesity; physical activities that cause excessive joint strain.